Timothy L.H. Wee

 prof_pic.jpg

-I am a PhD student in the statistics department at Yale University, advised by Sekhar Tatikonda.
+I am a postdoc in the School of Mathematics at Georgia Tech, hosted by Cheng Mao.
+I received my PhD in statistics in 2024 from Yale University, advised by Sekhar Tatikonda.
 I am broadly interested in high-dimensional probability and statistics, as well as statistical physics, in particular spin glasses and disordered systems.
 To elaborate, I am interested in the following topics:

 • Understanding dependence structures, phase transitions, and the efficacy of message-passing algorithms in diluted and mean-field models.
 I am especially interested in elucidating the underlying mechanisms behind variational principles for free energies.